aka: Alien Geometry

 Though it's less apparent, the same is true of the Ways, an artificially-constructed dimension meant for quick travel.
 Except in one dream sequence (which, for complicated reasons, probably reflects the reality of the Ways), the realm is extremely dark, but travelers there have noted that by the arc of the bridges they're walking on, the platform they've just arrived at should be directly beneath the last.
 During the dream sequence, it becomes apparent that the platform-islands extend infinitely downward—and unless you follow the bridges with your eyes, appear to be on the same plane.
 The doorways seem to be a description of a three-dimensional Möbius strip.

-In Stephen King's short story 1408, the titular room's door is crooked to both the left and the right.
+- In the short story 1408, the titular room's door is crooked to both the left and the right.
 Or not at all.
 Maybe it can move?
 And it gets worse from there.

-In Stephen King's novel From a Buick 8, the titular car is actually an interdimensional portal/device that only looks like a car.
+- In the novel From a Buick 8, the titular car is actually an interdimensional portal/device that only looks like a car.
 It's noted that the human eye perceives it as a car because that's the only image the mind can supply for the actual shape of the device.

-In The Call of Cthulhu, Parker was swallowed up by an angle of masonry which was acute, but behaved as if it were obtuse.
+- The sunken city of R'lyeh.
+In The Call of Cthulhu, a unfortunate human visitor to this locale is swallowed up by an angle of masonry which is acute, but behaves as if it were obtuse.

-The Hounds of Tindalos, by Lovecraft's friend Frank Belknap Long, features ravenous creatures of weird geometry who travel trough time and space, and the only way to avoid them once they're on your trail is to completely avoid sharp angles (such as in a completely circular room).
+- The Hounds of Tindalos, by Lovecraft's friend Frank Belknap Long, features ravenous creatures of weird geometry who travel through time and space, and the only way to avoid them once they're on your trail is to completely avoid sharp angles (such as in a completely circular room).

-He once designed a letter-sorting machine whose central component was a wheel that had pi equal to exactly three (he did this because he thought that pi = 3 point whatever was "a bit untidy").
+He once designed a letter-sorting machine whose central component was a wheel that had π equal to exactly three (he did this because he thought that π = 3 point whatever was "a bit untidy").
 This causes it to sort out letters it hasn't had put in yet, among other oddities.

 Empirical Crescent, a row of terraced houses where every door and window leads somewhere other than where you'd expect it to lead.
 At least it makes it easier to get rid of rubbish—just toss it into the garden.
 After all, it might not be your garden.